 - Check and maintain all window and door screens.

-Prevent mosquitoes from developing near your home:
+Prevent mosquitoes from breeding near your home:

 - Flip, dump or drain all temporary sources of standing water.